-- E. All calculations using the Rational Method shall use rainfall intensities consistent with appropriate times of concentration and return periods and the Intensity Duration - Frequency Curves as presented in Appendix C. - F. Runoff Curve Numbers (CN's) to be used in the soil cover complex method shall be based upon the matrix presented in Appendix C. - G. Runoff coefficients for use in the Rational Method shall be based upon the table presented in Appendix C. - H. The Manning equation shall be used to calculate the capacity of Watercourses.
-Manning 'n' values used in the calculations shall be consistent with the table presented in Appendix C. Pipe capacities shall be determined by methods acceptable to the borough engineer.

-I. Any detention basin intended to meet the requirements of this Ordinance which requires a Dam Safety Permit from DER shall be designed consistent with the provisions of the Dam Safety and Encroachments Act and the DER Chapter 105 Rules and Regulations.
+- E. All calculations using the Rational Method shall use rainfall intensities consistent with appropriate times of concentration and return periods and the intensity - duration - frequency curves as presented in Appendix C. - F. Runoff curve numbers (CN's) to be used in the soil cover complex method shall be based upon the matrix presented in Appendix C. - G. Runoff coefficients for use in the Rational Method shall be based upon the table presented in Appendix C. - H. The Manning equation shall be used to calculate the capacity of watercourses.
+Manning "n" values used in the calculations shall be consistent with the table presented in Appendix C. Pipe capacities shall be determined by methods acceptable to the Borough Engineer. - I. Any detention basin intended to meet the requirements of this chapter which requires a dam safety permit from the Department of Environmental Resources shall be designed consistent with the provisions of the Dam Safety and Encroachments Act8 and the Department of Environmental Resources Chapter 105 rules and regulations.